tatumio/tatum-php/docs/Api/VeChainApi.md

 <h4>5 credits per API call.</h4>

- <p>Broadcast signed transaction to VeChain blockchain.
+ Broadcast signed transaction to VeChain blockchain.
 This method is used internally from Tatum KMS or Tatum client libraries.
-It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.</p>
+It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.

 ### Example